Maple Balsamic Roasted Brussels Sprouts

 - Trim stem ends off Brussels sprouts and cut in half.
 Place on a rimmed baking sheet.
 Drizzle with olive oil and sprinkle with salt and pepper, toss to combine.
 Spread out in an even layer on the baking sheet.

-- Roast for 20 minutes, until Brussels sprouts are almost tender.
+- Bake for 20 minutes, until Brussels sprouts are almost tender.

 - Meanwhile, stir together the maple syrup and balsamic vinegar.